Sharing Amazon Network Firewall resources - Amazon Network Firewall

 To ensure that resources are distributed across the Availability Zones for a Region, we independently map Availability Zones to names for each account.
 This could lead to Availability Zone naming differences across accounts.
 For example, the Availability Zone us-east-1a for your Amazon Web Services account might not have the same location as us-east-1a for another Amazon Web Services account.

-To identify the location of your firewall policy or rule group relative to your accounts, you must use the Availability Zone ID (AZ ID).
+To identify the location of your firewall, firewall policy, or rule group relative to your accounts, you must use the Availability Zone ID (AZ ID).
 The AZ ID is a unique and consistent identifier for an Availability Zone across all Amazon Web Services accounts.
 For example, use1-az1 is an AZ ID for the us-east-1 Region and it is the same location in every Amazon Web Services account.

 To view the AZ IDs for the Availability Zones in your account

-1. Open the Amazon RAM console at https://console.amazonaws.cn/ram.
+1. Open the Amazon RAM console at https://console.amazonaws.cn/ram/home.

 2. The AZ IDs for the current Region are displayed in the Your AZ ID panel on the right-hand side of the screen.